UpperLEFTY/React-Render-Props/README.md

 npx react-codemod rename-unsafe-lifecycles

-## This will rename all the affected lifecycle methods to prepare for the migration
+## This will rename all the affected lifecycle methods to prepare for the migrationn to React 17